-- Robust resource base with significant exploration potential: High grade San Acacio Silver project containing an initial deposit with an inferred mineral resource estimate of 16.9 M oz in 2.9 MT grading 181.94 grams per tonne silver and the Tepal Gold Copper Project having a 2017 Preliminary Economic Assessment ("PEA") estimating a pre-tax NPV5% of \$299 million and a 36% IRR with a 1.6-year payback period and a post-tax NPV5% of \$169 million and a 24% IRR with a 2.4-year payback period.
+• Robust resource base with significant exploration potential: High grade San Acacio Silver deposit with an inferred mineral resource estimate of 16.9 M oz in 2.9 MT grading 181.94 grams per tonne silver

+• The Tepal Gold Copper Project having a 2017 Preliminary Economic Assessment ("PEA") estimating a pre-tax NPV5% of \$299 million and a 36% IRR with a 1.6-year payback period and a post-tax NPV5% of \$169 million and a 24% IRR with a 2.4-year payback period.
 The PEA is based on an estimated Measured and Indicated Resource containing 4 M oz. gold equivalent.

-For further details please refer to the footnotes at the end of this news release. - Proven management team: Extensive experience in all critical mining and exploration disciplines with demonstrated capabilities in financing, acquiring, developing and operating mines and a proven track record of exploration successes. - Enhanced market presence: The larger merged company is expected to appeal to a broader institutional shareholder base and improve share trading liquidity. - Compelling value proposition: Significant leverage among junior Mexico explorer's equities and attractive relative valuation based on net asset value.
+• Proven management team: Extensive experience in all critical mining and exploration disciplines with demonstrated capabilities in financing, acquiring, developing and operating mines and a proven track record of exploration successes.

+• Enhanced market presence: The larger merged company is expected to appeal to a broader institutional shareholder base and improve share trading liquidity.

+• Compelling value proposition: Significant leverage among junior Mexico explorer's equities and attractive relative valuation based on net asset value.